Make Up a System (2.0)

 Elevators (including four service) are Otis Autotronics with touch-sensitive buttons; original ones had operators until the renovation, then they were modernized as Autotronics.

-all HVAC equipment was manufactured by the Trane Co. (except for the filters and cooling tower; they were made by American Air Filter and the Binks MFG. company, respectively)
+all HVAC equipment was manufactured by the Trane Co. (except for the filters and cooling tower; they were made by American Air Filter and the Binks MFG. company, respectively).
+Boilers are York-Shipley

-all plumbing fixtures are American-Standard; drinking fountains (vitreous china types) have SUNROC Corp. remote cooling units
+all plumbing fixtures are American-Standard; drinking fountains (vitreous china types) have SUNROC Corp. remote cooling units; pumps are Myers and Yeomans.

 all electrical equipment is Westinghouse; wiring devices are Harvey Hubbell; exit signs are flush mount Day-Brite units.